monicamendesmontanha/exercises_javascript/sequentialStructure/README.md

 ### 1. Sequential Structure

-1.1 Make a Program that shows the message "Alo Mundo" on the screen.
+1.1 Make a Program that shows the message "Hello World" on the screen.

 1.2 Make a Program that asks for a number and then displays the message "The number informed was [number]".